Pullooo/Predicting-airBnB-listings-for-Boston/README.md

 ## Installation
 The default libraries that come with the Anaconda distribution for Python will be enough to run this code.
 The code should be run on Python 3.
+The main libraries used include pandas, numpy, matplotlib, seaborn and scikit learn.

 ## Project Motivation
 My interest in this project started a month ago when me and my wife started searching for a house.
 It was important for us to understand key drivers of house prices.
 Full list of questions I sought to answer are: